deruncie/BIT150_website/project-1.md

 - How many entries are there for your gene / mutation / disease?
 - Describe one entry.
 Provide a direct link to this entry.
 What did you learn about your gene?
 - Describe some types of biological questions that you could use this database to address.

+Here are some rules:

+- Every student must choose a different database.
+There are 1000s of databases available.
+Usefull lists can be found [here](https://academic.oup.com/nar/article/45/D1/D1/2770636/The-24th-annual-Nucleic-Acids-Research-database) and [here](https://en.wikipedia.org/wiki/List_of_biological_databases#DNA_Databases).
+When you choose a database, enter it in the google doc [here](https://docs.google.com/spreadsheets/d/1gpUUcnm7zhglA4vG8o2KivsalVzhVJmwRXBPyTFdBoE/edit?usp=sharing).
+Before you choose your database, ensure that someone else hasn't chosen that one first!
+- The only limitation on the database is that it contains information on your groups gene or disease.
+Find a database that looks interesting!

 For **Project 2**, you can refer back to this class resource to identify types of data that you can integrate to build a model for your gene.